-Thank you for purchasing the Mantis Multiple Channel (MC) media player.
+Thank you for purchasing the Mantis Media Gateway (MG).

 Mantis media players are flexible and scalable digital media delivery systems that are designed for enterprise-wide applications.
-Bundled with Media MessengerTM and WebViewTM software, Mantis media players deliver scheduled, live, or interactive playback in almost any media format.
-In addition Mantis media players support independent output, whether in high or standard definition or a combination of both.
+Bundled with Media MessengerTM and WebViewTM software, Mantis media players deliver scheduled, live, or interactive playback in almost any media format while supporting independent output whether in high or standard definition or a combination of both.